 programme preparing them for between nine and twelve GCSE's

 (General Certificate of Secondary Education) at the age of 16.

 Beyond this, in the Sixth Form there are two main options available

-to students - A-Level and the International Baccalaureate (IB).
+to students - A-Level (studied by the majority of students) and the

 A-level - students specialise in three to five